luyadev/luya/docs/guide/en/luya-twig.md

 To get the first sub navigation of current active page node just add the dynamic parent_nav_id
 ```
-{{ dump(links('default', 'de', activeLink.id)) }}
+{{ dump(links('default', 'de', activeUrl.id)) }}
 ```
-The variable activeLink returns an array containing informations about the current active link.
+The variable activeUrl returns an array containing informations about the current active link.

 linksFindParent